American International School of Algiers: Funding

 AISA is a private school, and thus, is not funded by the Algerian nor the U.S. government.
-Given that all the costs the school incurs have to come from tuition, accepted students have to pay a registration fee of $200 plus a tuition of $30,000 as of 2020.
+Given that all the costs the school incurs have to come from tuition, accepted students have to pay a registration fee of $200 plus a tuition of $30,000 as of 2023.
 This fee covers operating costs, including salaries, educational materials, books, equipment, and some extracurricular activities.
 The school is also authorized to receive funds from a nonprofit foundation called Friends of the American International School in Algeria, incorporated in Princeton, New Jersey as a 501(c)(3) organization.

 Campus

 The school is located in a large multilevel villa in Mackley Road, Ben Aknoun, Algiers, which is a diplomatic community with several embassies and diplomatic residences located nearby.
 There is a front garden with play equipment and a back garden with benches, covered seating, and soccer nets.
-The campus gates open on weekdays (Sunday to Thursday) from 7:30 AM to 4:00 PM.
+The campus gates open on weekdays (Sunday to Thursday) from 7:30 am to 4:00 pm.

 The facility also includes a library, named The Bea Cameron Library, that is located on the top floor of the school's villa.
 It is the school's information center and is available for all students and their families.
 Students visit the library for story time and for book exchange weekly with their class.
 The core collection that has over 5,000 volumes comes from the former American School of Tripoli, along with the addition of more than 650 new titles ordered specifically for the school.

 Curriculum

-AISA's program serves students from kindergarten to the seventh grade.
+AISA's program serves students from prekindergarten to the eighth grade.
 Supported by the U.S. Department of State's Office of Overseas Schools, AISA delivers an American curriculum based on the academic standards that have been developed by Project AERO (American Education Reaches Out), in order to facilitate an eventual move into American or other international English-speaking schools.

 The school's program, which is taught by American teachers with support from an Algerian staff, is particularly providing students with the knowledge of different world cultures, including those of Algeria.
 Students take classes in art, library, ICT, music, physical education, and conversational French.
 The educational program also includes the teaching of the Arabic language, Algerian history, geography, and culture for Algerian students.
 The school excludes any theological teaching.

 In the event of becoming a K-12 school in the future, the signed agreement between Algeria and the United States specifies that the diplomas issued and awarded by AISA shall be recognized by Algeria's Ministry of National Education.